10 Different Types of Japanese Birds In The World

 Blue-tailed Bee-Eater

 Japan is home to many beautiful birds.
 Some of these Japanese birds are very rare, you’ll barely find them, except in Japan.
 If you are interested in knowing about these creatures, then you have stumbled upon the right place.
-In this article, we have prepared a list of ten such Japanese birds.
+In this article, we have prepared a list of 21 Japanese birds.
 So, here we go.

 Japanese birds